 Our new scholarship program is available to all middle and high school students.

 - You must be a counselor registered with your school or organization.
 If you don't already have a "Net Id" (which is our term for an account), please create one.
-Go here to apply to become a registered counselor.

 - A high school counselor may submit an application for a scholarship if a student has financial need or shows academic achievement.

 - Schools will need one previous enrollment with BYU Independent Study in the past year to be eligible to apply for a course scholarship for a student.

 We know each student’s situation is unique, so tell us why you are recommending your student to receive a scholarship.

 How does a counselor submit a scholarship application for a student?